BPowell1999/my-website/content/posts/2020-damage-report.md

 ## Taking a break

 As you may have noticed, I took a break over the holiday season.
 My hope was that it'd help, but it didn't.
-I deleted the Twitter simply because I didn't use it and I wanted to focus on my website itself (eventually, apparently).
+I deleted my Twitter simply because I didn't use it and I wanted to focus on my website itself (eventually, apparently).

 ---